 The timing of when a robot is active and performs a cycle as well as the duration of each action within a cycle is determined by an adversary, called {\em scheduler}.
-There are two general classes of schedulers, the asynchronous and the synchronous ones; in both classes, all schedulers must respect the {\em fairness}: every robot is activated infinitely often.
+There are two general classes of schedulers, the asynchronous and the synchronous ones; in both classes, all schedulers must respect the {\em fairness} constraint: every robot is activated within finite time, infinitely often.

 In the {\em asynchronous} class ({\sc Async}), each robot may be activated at arbitrary times, independently of the others, and the duration of each operation in the cycle is finite but possibly unpredictable, and might be different in different cycles.
-In this class, the standard scheduler investigated in the literature is the one with unrestricted adversarial power; called simply ({\em fully}) {\em asynchronous} and denoted by \async, it was introduced in \cite{FloccPSW99}.
+In this class, the standard scheduler investigated in the literature is the one that does not have any additional restrictions besides fairness (hence said to have unrestricted adversarial power); called simply ({\em fully}) {\em asynchronous} and denoted by \async, it was introduced in \cite{FloccPSW99}.
 A few other schedulers in this class have also been investigated (see, e.g., \cite{CicerDN21,FloccSSW23,KirkpKNPS24}).

-In the {\em synchronous} class ({\sc Synch}), time is logically divided into a sequence of \emph{rounds}.
-In each round, the scheduler activates a non-empty subset of the robots, and they perform each phase of their \LCM\ cycle simultaneously, in perfect synchrony.
-Thus the only distinction between one synchronous scheduler and another is their {\em adversarial power}, i.e., the amount of freedom it has in the choice of which robots to activate in each round.
-In this class, the standard scheduler is the one with unrestricted adversarial power, known as {\em semi-synchronous}, denoted by \ssy, introduced in \cite{SuzukY99}.
-At the other end of the spectrum, there is the very popular {\em fully-synchronous} scheduler, denoted by \fsync, where all robots are activated in every round; that is, the scheduler has no adversarial power.
+In the {\em synchronous} class, ({\sc Synch} $\subset$ {\sc Asynch}), time is logically divided into a sequence of \emph{rounds}.
+In each round, the scheduler activates a non-empty subset of robots, and they perform each phase of their \LCM\ cycle simultaneously, in perfect synchrony.
+Thus, the only distinction between synchronous schedulers, is their {\em adversarial power}, i.e., the amount of freedom each has in the choice of which robots to activate in each round.
+In this class, the standard scheduler is the one with unrestricted adversarial power (i.e., the one that does not have any additional restrictions besides synchrony and fairness); known as {\em semi-synchronous} and denoted by \ssy, it has been introduced in \cite{SuzukY99}.
+At the other end of the spectrum, there is the very popular {\em fully-synchronous} scheduler, denoted by \fsync, where all robots are activated in every round.